luolluol/docs.influxdata.com/content/chronograf/v1.5/guides/live_leaderboard.md

     |last('value')
 ```

-Place this script in a file called `top_scores.tick`.
+Copy this script into Chronograf's TICKscript editor called `top_scores`.

 Now our `topPlayerScores` variable contains each player's most recent score.
 Next to calculate the top scores per game we just need to group by game and run another map reduce job.
 Let's keep the top 15 scores per game.
-Add these lines to the `top_scores.tick` file.
+Add these lines to the `top_scores` file.

 ```javascript
 // Calculate the top 15 scores per game